This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-If many visitors of southwest Martinique come to Anses d’Arlet to snorkel the top-sites of Anse Noire and Anse Dufour, you can also have a great snorkeling from the village, on the rocky and grassy areas lying about 50 to 200 meters from the main beach.
-Here you will find surprisingly fishy areas, and come across green sea turtles, which visit the bay for feeding on the seagrass beds.
+Many divers and snorkelers come to Anses d’Arlet region to snorkel the top-sites of Anse Noire and Anse Dufour.
+You can also have great snorkeling from the village, on the rocky and grassy areas lying about 50 to 200 yards from the main beach.
+Here you will find surprisingly fishy areas, and encounter green sea turtles which visit the bay to feed on the seagrass beds.

-How to get to Anses d’Arlet snorkeling spot?
+How to get to the Anse d’Arlet snorkeling spot

-The water entrance point depends on the area you want to explore: just north of the pontoon (on your right when we are facing the sea) if you want to explore the small rocky patch (area 1 on the map), or at the end of the beach for snorkeling along the rocky coast (zone 2 on the map).
+The water entrance point depends on the area you want to explore.
+Go just north of the pontoon (on your right when we are facing the sea) if you want to explore the small rocky patch (area 1 on the map).
+Or go at the north end/south end of the beach for snorkeling along the rocky coast (zones 2 and 3 on the map).

 A Caribbean trumpetfish encountered on the small reef facing the beach (zone 1 on the map).

-There are two recommended snorkeling areas in Anses d’Arlet:
+There are three recommended snorkeling areas in Anses d’Arlet:

-It is frequent to find small moray eels (most commonly the spotted moray) or snake eels (notably the sharptail snake eel) hiding in the rock cavities.
-At the bottom of the reef there are deep seagrass beds (which cover almost the entire bay), where green sea turtles and flying gurnards are pretty easy to spot.
+It is not unusual to find small moray eels (most commonly the spotted moray) or snake eels (notably the sharptail eel) hiding in the rock cavities.
+At the foot of the reef, there are deep seagrass beds which cover almost the entire bay.
+Here is where green sea turtles and flying gurnards are pretty easy to spot.
 Advanced snorkelers can follow the rocky shore far beyond the area marked on the map above.

-Be very careful with small boats that anchor in the bay.
+Be very careful around the many small boats that anchor in the bay.
 If you go out of marked or shallow areas (for example if you explore the seagrass in the center of the bay), take your diving flag.

 You will find in the village of Les Anse d’Arlet a large choice of shops, restaurants, snacks and accommodation.